Shanghai Composite index plunges 8.7% as market reopens

 Worries over the potential harm to businesses and trade from the outbreak have triggered wide swings in share prices around the globe.

-The central bank statement issued Sunday said the open market operation was aimed at ensuring sufficient liquidity.
+The central bank statement issued Sunday said the open market operations were aimed at ensuring sufficient liquidity.

-In a separate statement Saturday, the PBOC said that while markets would reopen, financial institutions should follow local quarantine regulations and try to minimize gatherings to reduce risks of spreading the virus.
+In a separate statement Saturday, the PBOC said financial institutions should follow local quarantine regulations and try to minimize gatherings to reduce risks of spreading the virus.
 That includes allowing rotating shifts, working online from home and other strategies, it said.

 Regulators have also urged banks and other financial institutions to boost lending and avoid calling in debts in areas severely affected by the pandemic.

-Some cities, particularly the central Chinese city Wuhan where the disease first surfaced, and nearby cities, are still in lockdown.
+Some cities, particularly the central Chinese city Wuhan where the disease first surfaced and cities nearby, are in lockdown.
 Shanghai authorities extended the Lunar New Year holiday until Feb.
-9. Universities remain closed for now.
+9. Chinese universities and many schools remain closed for now.

-Chinese authorities have massive resources for intervening to staunch panic selling of shares and have deployed them in past times of crisis.
+Chinese authorities have massive resources for intervening to staunch panic selling of shares and have deployed them in past times of crisis, including the global financial meltdown and the 2002-2003 outbreak of SARS, or severe acute respiratory syndrome.
+Most of the country’s largest companies and financial institutions are state-controlled.

 A large share of the 1.2 trillion yuan to be injected into markets will go to meeting payment obligations falling due on Monday, analysts said.